lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/18 pace.md

 An armored pegasi barged into the study through the open window, in disregard of the protective barrier.
 Celestia flinched and quietly sighed, seeing that her quill had left an ink spot on the paper.
 Most of the other papers flew all over the floor, and Raven, with a harrowing gasp, rushed to collect them.

 It seemed another emergency had occurred.
 The Princess wasn't thrilled in the slightest.
-"Ah, Commander Magnus," she said, proceeding with her work.
-"You came just when I needed your expertise.
+"Ah, Commander Magnus," she said, proceeding with writing.
+"You came just when I need your expertise.
 I require your opinion on—"

 "Lady Celestia!..."
 Magnus exhaled, leaning into a deep bow.
 He was shaken to the core, and that was the most concerning.

 Waiting on the pony, Celestia frowned in measured disapproval.

-"The statue."
-He said keenly.
-"In the sculpture garden.
-The [i]statue[/i] from it was destroyed."
+"The statue, in the sculpture garden,"  he said keenly.
+"The [i]statue[/i] from it was destroyed."

 The [i]statue[/i]?
 A momentary confusion followed, as she glanced at Raven, who was equally perplexed...